What Types of Anxiety Disorder Effects Teens?

 While anxiety disorders can severely disrupt a teenager’s ability to live a happy, healthy, quality, and meaningful life, there is good news is that anxiety disorders are highly treatable.
 The problem is most people with an anxiety disorder aren’t getting the treatment they deserve.

-An anxiety disorder is characterized by excessive, persistent, and prolonged feelings of anxiety, worry, fear, or doubt.
-The anxiety is so severe that it starts to negatively impact the individual’s performance at work or school, social life, relationships, and other essential daily activities.
+Excessive, persistent, and prolonged feelings of anxiety, worry, fear, or doubt characterize an anxiety disorder.
+The anxiety is so severe that it negatively impacts the individual’s performance at work or school, social life, relationships, and other essential daily activities.

 When diagnosing an anxiety disorder, mental health professionals look for several symptoms associated with anxiety, worry, or fear – including restlessness (feeling on edge), frequent fatigue, difficulty concentrating or focusing, irritability, muscle tension, and sleep disturbance.